 Susana joined Watsi on March 20th, 2013.
-Five years ago, Susana became the 569th member to automatically support a new Watsi patient every month.
-Since then, 5,384 more people have become monthly donors!
-Susana's most recent donation traveled 8,200 miles to support Suliman, a baby boy from Ethiopia, to fund testicular surgery.
+Six years ago, Susana became the 569th member to automatically support a new Watsi patient every month.
+Since then, 5,882 more people have become monthly donors!
+Susana's most recent donation traveled 8,700 miles to support Grayson, a six-month-old from Tanzania, to fund surgery for his hydrocephalus condition.

 Suliman is an 11-month baby who needs surgery in Ethiopia.
 His family came from the Gambia in August 2019 in need of medical care.
 His mom gave birth to Suliman when she was 20 years old.
 She dropped out of school when she was in Grade 8 because her mom couldn’t afford to send her to school anymore.
 Suliman has multiple birth defects including cleft lip, club foot, tongue-tie, fused finger, and bilateral undescended testicles.
 His mom tried to get her baby treated in the Gambia but the hospitals referred them to another country that can better provide the surgery.
 Since the family could not afford to get the child the surgery they communicated to different organizations and were able to come to Ethiopia.
 Suliman has now finished all his surgeries except undescended testicles and fused fingers.
 Suliman was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
 If left untreated, Suliman has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 Suliman will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMHF).
 Fortunately, he is scheduled to undergo corrective surgery on May 5th.
 AMHF is requesting $1,021 to cover the total cost of his procedure and care.
 "I see good hope for him once he finishes his last operation.
 Because he will be free of all the potential deformities and disabilities and he can live like a normal person.
 He can live as healthy as others free from the risk of other future complications.
 And I believe he will go to school and help himself well," Suliman's mom says.